 Proposed solution:

-Context Based Agreement hold multiple contexts .
+Context Based Agreement will hold multiple contexts .
 It will be applicable to all the objects of the selected contexts.

+The Authorized contexts will be persisted in DB as Authorized Agreement Objects.

 Access permission check will look for the container of the agreement for single context agreement and authorized contexts for multi context agreements.
 These both type of agreement will coexist.
 Hence there is no need of any migrator.